Private packages

 Using uploaded packages

 No code changes are needed to use your private packages from within a Modelbit deployment.
-You can use both import my_package
+They get installed into your deployment's environment just like you'd install them locally.
+That means your existing source code can continue to use the import my_package

 and from my_package import foo